aptos-labs/developer-docs/apps/docusaurus/docs/sdks/legacy-ts-sdk/index.md

    ```

    :::tip
-   The above command installs the TS SDK and should not be confused as installing the Aptos CLI.
+   The above command installs the Legacy TS SDK and should not be confused as installing the Aptos CLI.
    :::

 ## Using the TypeScript SDK